A first impression will many times be a lasting impression. How do you ensure yours will be a great one?

 Resolve to arrive in physical proximity to the occasion early enough to be ready to enter precisely on time whether you are meeting someone for a business or social occasion.
 It's proper not to ring your dinner host's doorbell prior to the time invited, as greeting you might take her away from important last minute preparations.
 Nonetheless, punctuality is a lasting show of respect, first time or otherwise.

-Like it or not, it is proven that the first time someone sees you, judgements are made.
+Like it or not, the first time someone sees you, judgements are made.
 What do you think the internal dialogue of the person seeing you is like?

 We all want to be noticed, but for the right reasons.
 Consider the long-term affects of your appearance.
 Individuality is a wonderful thing, but not if it keeps you from getting where you want to be.

-When you first meet someone and shake her hand, do you remember how it goes?
+When you first meet someone and shake her hand, do you remember how it went?
 If you do, it likely was a bad handshake.

 Getting it just right is an important part of a good first impression.
-Make eye contact, extend your hand, firmly grip the other person's hand, move your hand up and down once, then release.
+Make eye contact, extend your right hand vertically and as the hands meet at the web junctures between thumb and first finger, clasp the other person's hand, and shake.

-A handshake that is too firm says you may be nervous, even anxious, or that you are out to hurt someone.
-And a handshake that is too loose says you don't know what you're doing or that you have no interest in properly greeting this person.
+A handshake that is too firm says you may be nervous, even anxious, or that you are making a power move.
+And a handshake that is too loose and soft says you don't know what you're doing or that you have no interest in properly greeting this person.

-It's important that you practice shaking hands and remember what the perfect one feels like so you can duplicate it every time you greet someone.
+It's important that you practice shaking hands and remember what the perfect one feels like.
+Practice as often as possible so that handshaking is a natural part of saying hello.

-Many times, although most often in romantic situations, your smile is what stands out as making a first meeting most memorable.
+Many times your smile is what stands out as making a first meeting most memorable.

 But the best of smiles are not just formed by your mouth.
 It shows in your eyes, too.
 The eyes are the windows to the soul, and if they are smiling, you appear happy, trustworthy, and confident.